We've added new tests for swine diseases -- see our menu for a complete listing.

 Coryza usually occurs in juvenile and mature birds 14 weeks of age or older.
 Incubation period is 1 to 3 days and the course of the acute disease stage is 4 to 12 weeks.
 Symptoms include nasal discharge, facial swelling, sneezing, labored breathing and fetid odor of the exudates.
 The infection mainly involves the upper respiratory tract--trachea, sinuses and air passages of the head.

-H. paragallinarum bacteria have a polar staining and pleomorphic rod morphology.
+A. paragallinarum bacteria have a polar staining and pleomorphic rod morphology.
 The bacterium is non-motile and gram negative.
 There are three antigenic types (A, B, and C) which all share certain antigens.
 H. paragallinarum requires both “X” and “V” factors in the media to grow.

 Culture identification has traditionally been used to identify this bacterium.
 However, the stringent requirements for sample handling for culture for this bacterium, long incubation time and the occurrence of numerous variants of the bacteria have made culture difficult to perform and not optimally sensitive.
-Serological detection of H. paragallinarum is limited by availability of good monoclonal antibodies and the sensitivity of the individual assay protocol.
+Serological detection of A. paragallinarum is limited by availability of good monoclonal antibodies and the sensitivity of the individual assay protocol.
 Molecular detection by PCR has been confirmed to be the most sensitive, specific and rapid way of identifying this bacterium (Blackall, 1999).

 Utilities:

-• Confirm the disease causing agent
+• Help confirm the disease causing agent

 • Environmental monitoring